 Most people think of themselves as the singular actor within their body.
 You choose to lift your arm, and up your arm goes.
 You choose to drop your arm, and it falls.
 However, the connection between the things you do and the fact that you feel as if you choose to do them is not as plain as it might seem.
-Identity manipulation assumes that your sense of self is malleable, and that rather than having a single actor who you recognize as creating all of your thoughts, your mind can be trained to divide the actions it takes into one or more identities.
-This process of training your mind is what this guide is all about.
+Identity manipulation assumes that your sense of self is malleable,and you can change it as you see fit.

-In this guide there will be four main steps in the creation of a new identity:
+In this guide there will be four main steps in the creation of a new agent:

 Why try to manipulate your sense of self in this way?

-Identity manipulation is an experiment that can help teach you about the way your thoughts function and the nature of your experiences of yourself.
-An identity can create a feeling of friendship, act as a character brought to life, or simply serve as a means to hold a new point of view to help enhance your decision making process.
-If you are a person in a stable situation in life, then there is likely little to no harm in trying this out.
-If you are in a less stable place, under a lot of stress or diagnosed with a mental illness, I strongly recommend that you first speak to a therapist or doctor about the effects this sort of thing might have on you before you consider trying anything.
+This process is an experiment that can help teach you about the way your thoughts function and the nature of your experiences of yourself.
+An agent can create a feeling of friendship, act as a character brought to life, or simply serve as a means to hold a new point of view to help enhance your decision making process.

-Identity manipulation's safety and effectiveness is entirely unproven.
+The safety and effecitveness of creating an agent is entirely unproven.
 Proceed at your own risk.

 As you speak to this orb on your desk, you will hopefully notice that there is some form of trigger or action in your mind that says to you "hey, this thought is directed at something that isn't me".
 You may experience it as a focus on the back of your head, a shift in the tone of your thoughts, a muscle tensing in your neck, or some other subtle shift.
 If you don't notice anything, try going back and forth a few times, and as you do you should hopefully notice some sort of difference.

-Early on, a lot of people will report that speaking to a new identity feels a bit silly, like they are speaking to themselves.
-By speaking to your new identity constantly you are training your mind to get used to the fact that there is another identity in there along with your current one.
+Early on, a lot of people will report that speaking to a new agent feels a bit silly, like they are speaking to themselves.
 If the feeling that you are talking to yourself fades away with time, that is a sure sign that you are making progress.

 Once you have a consistent target to which you can address your thoughts, you can move onto the next step of this guide.

 Normally you learn to understand someone's personality by being around them and speaking to them a lot.
-However, the identity you just created is not exactly going to be doing a whole lot at the moment, and you probably cannot learn their personality by observing them as a result.
-Instead, you will have to explicitly create a personality for your new identity.
-Doing this requires you write stories and imagine the traits and behaviors that your identity will hold.
+However, the agent you just created is not exactly going to be doing a whole lot at the moment.
+Instead, you will have to explicitly create a personality for your new agent.
+Doing this requires you write stories and imagine the traits and behaviors that your agent will hold.

 Defining a personality can be hard, but fortunately there are a large number of resources out there on how to go about doing it.
 Resources on character creation for authors, world-builders, DnD games, video games, or other media are plentiful, free, and very useful for this process.
 The advice of those people is going to be far better than any advice you can get from this guide.